 However, when you are using a white continuous supplementary weft, it DOES matter.
 The smart thing to do is to put that white weft in as a tester right at the beginning.
 That way you will be able to tell if some of the black warps have a slightly different spacing to others as the white weft will show through.
 You can then go about shifting and settling the warps so that their spacing is consistent and completely hides the white weft.

 At the same time I have been doing a little study of some of the different ways that indigenous weavers here treat the plain parts of their woven pieces.
 By plain parts I mean those that do not have any kind of pick-up patterning.
-This is in preparation for a workshop I am giving.

 Here are some examples…from left to right…